Chris Sununu

-Christopher Thomas Sununu (/səˈnuːnuː/ sə-NOO-noo; born November 5, 1974) is an American politician and engineer who has served as the 82nd governor of New Hampshire since 2017.
-A member of the Republican Party, Sununu was a member of the New Hampshire Executive Council from 2011 to 2017.
+Christopher Thomas Sununu (/səˈnuːnuː/ sə-NOO-noo; born November 5, 1974) is an American politician and engineer who served as the 82nd governor of New Hampshire from 2017 to 2025.

-Sununu earned a bachelor's degree in civil and environmental engineering from the Massachusetts Institute of Technology.
-He has served as chief executive officer of the Waterville Valley Resort in New Hampshire.
-Sununu is a son of former New Hampshire governor and White House Chief of Staff John H. Sununu, and a younger brother of former U.S. representative and senator John E. Sununu.
+A Republican, Sununu is the son of former New Hampshire governor and White House Chief of Staff John H. Sununu and the younger brother of former U.S. representative and senator John E. Sununu.
+He earned a bachelor's degree in civil and environmental engineering from the Massachusetts Institute of Technology.
+Sununu was chief executive officer of the Waterville Valley Resort in New Hampshire, and he served on the New Hampshire Executive Council from 2011 to 2017.

-Sununu's 2021 budget proposal included phasing out New Hampshire's only state income tax—on dividends and interest income (which Sununu states unfairly targets senior citizens more likely to be living off those types of income); slightly reducing selected other taxes; and instituting targeted student loan relief for those entering the healthcare, biotechnology, and social work fields.

-In January 2021, Sununu began his third term as governor of New Hampshire.
-In November 2021, amid speculation that he would run in the 2022 United States Senate election in New Hampshire, he announced that he would instead seek a fourth term as governor in 2022, which he won.
-This made Sununu the second modern governor of New Hampshire to serve four terms, after John Lynch.
+Sununu was first elected governor of New Hampshire in 2016.
+He was reelected in 2018, 2020, and 2022.
+Sununu is the second governor in New Hampshire history (after John Lynch) to be elected to a fourth term.
+His tenure focused on fiscal conservatism, tax cuts, business-friendly policies, and efforts to combat the opioid crisis.
+A moderate Republican, Sununu took mixed stances on social issues, supporting some LGBT rights while restricting certain transgender rights.
+On July 19, 2023, he announced that he would not run for a fifth term.
+Sununu endorsed Kelly Ayotte, who won the election to succeed him.

 Early life and education

-Sununu is the son of former Governor John H. Sununu and Nancy Sununu.
-He is one of eight siblings, including older brother John E. Sununu, a former U.S. Senator and U.S. Representative.
-He was born and raised in Salem, New Hampshire.
+Sununu was born on November 5, 1974.
+His hometown is Salem, New Hampshire.
+Sununu is the son of former New Hampshire Governor John H. Sununu and Nancy Sununu, the former chair of the New Hampshire Republican State Committee and First Lady of New Hampshire.
+He is one of eight siblings.
+His older brother, John E. Sununu, is a former U.S. senator and U.S. representative.

-His father's paternal ancestors came to the United States from the Middle East around the start of the 20th century, while his paternal grandmother was an immigrant from El Salvador, born to a prominent Salvadoran family of Lebanese, Hispanic and Greek descent who were Greek Orthodox Christians.
+Sununu's family originates from Lebanon, though his paternal grandfather, John, was born in the United States.
+His father, also named John, was born in Havana, Cuba.
+Sununu's father's paternal ancestors came to the United States from Lebanon.
+His paternal grandmother was an immigrant from El Salvador, born to a prominent Salvadoran family of Lebanese descent who were Greek Orthodox Christians.
 His father's paternal ancestry is Lebanese and Greek, both from the Greek Orthodox communities in Jerusalem.
 Despite the family's emigration from Jerusalem, some members of the family were from Beirut.
 His father's maternal ancestry was Greek and Hispanic.
-His father, John, was born in Havana, Cuba.
-His paternal grandfather, also named John, was born in the United States, and most of the last two generations of Sununus were also born in the U.S. His mother, Nancy (née Hayes), is descended from emigrants from Ireland, Scotland and England.
 When he took office as governor, Sununu was sworn in with a Greek Orthodox New Testament Bible belonging to his family.

-Sununu graduated from Thomas Jefferson High School for Science and Technology, in Fairfax County, Virginia, in 1993.
-He graduated from the Massachusetts Institute of Technology with a B.S. in civil / environmental engineering in 1998.
-For two months, Sununu attended New York University Tisch School of the Arts as a film student.
+Sununu graduated from Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia, in 1993.
+He graduated from the Massachusetts Institute of Technology (MIT) with a B.S. in civil and environmental engineering in 1998.
+After graduating from MIT, Sununu attended New York University Tisch School of the Arts as a film student for two months.